1blckhrt/distrofy-api/README.md

 ## Contributing

 I welcome contributions from the community!
-If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request on my[GitHub repository](https://github.com/1blckhrt/distrofy-api).
+If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request on my [GitHub repository](https://github.com/1blckhrt/distrofy-api).

 ## License